ketyung/fetch_price_of_cryotos/README.md

 store on redis if it doesn't exist yet or its last fetched time is more than 1 hour or the --force-refresh is specified in the cli argument

+### Must install mini redis server, if you don't have one
+cargo install mini-redis

+### and make sure it's running by
+mini-redis-server

 Usage :